-Federal regulations require schools to set a limit to the amount of time students can work toward any degree or certification and maintain their financial aid eligibility.
-At South Coast College, we use the maximum time frame allowed, which is 150% of the normal program length.

-The time frame expressed in credits for each program is as follows:
+Federal regulations require schools to set a limit to the amount of time a student can work toward any degree or certification and maintain their financial aid eligibility.
+At SCC we use the maximum time frame allowed, which is 150% of the normal published program length.
+The time frame for each program measured in credits and clock hours is as follows: